nir351988/PDF-Diff-App/README.md

 Enjoy using the PDF Diff Web App and happy coding!
 ```

-Simply copy the entire block above and paste it directly into your README.md file in VS Code.
-This version contains everything in one place, ensuring that no characters are lost during the copy-paste process.
+Now, when you paste this content into your README.md in VS Code (or any editor), all characters should appear properly, and your documentation will have a professional look with all the desired sections and formatting.